What every programmer needs to know about game networking

 The problem of course was that Doom was designed for networking over LAN only, and used the peer-to-peer lockstep model described previously for RTS games.
 Each turn player inputs (key presses etc.) were exchanged with other peers, and before any player could simulate a frame all other player’s key presses needed to be received.

 In other words, before you could turn, move or shoot you had to wait for the inputs from the most lagged modem player.
-Just imagine the wailing and gnashing of teeth that this would have resulted in for the sort of folks who wrote above that “these sorts of connections are of only marginal utility”.
+Just imagine the wailing and gnashing of teeth that this would have resulted in for the sort of folks with internet connections that were “of only marginal utility”. :)

 In order to move beyond the LAN and the well connected elite at university networks and large companies, it was necessary to change the model.
-And in 1996, that’s exactly what John Carmack did when he released Quake using client/server instead of peer-to-peer.
+And in 1996, that’s exactly what John Carmack and his team did when he released Quake using client/server instead of peer-to-peer.

 Now instead of each player running the same game code and communicating directly with each other, each player was now a “client” and they all communicated with just one computer called the “server”.
 There was no longer any need for the game to be deterministic across all machines, because the game really only existed on the server.
 Each client effectively acted as a dumb terminal showing an approximation of the game as it played out on the server.